-Using beef brisket in this pho recipe means you will have beautifully tender meat to carry the myriad of spices, with the fish sauce resolutely bringing up the rear.
-Geoffrey Smeddle's interpretation of Vietnamese pho is absolutely brilliant, and the flavoursome soup is not only a fantastic winter warmer--it's great for any time of the year
+Using beef brisket in this noodle soup recipe means you will have beautifully tender meat to carry the myriad of spices, with the fish sauce resolutely bringing up the rear.
+Geoffrey Smeddle's soup is inspired by Vietnamese pho and is not only a fantastic winter warmer – it's an easy recipe for any time of the year, created originally for the Sunday Herald.

 Method